-The Content Manager also performs the following operation:
+The Content Manager or the Content Creator also performs the following operation:

 • Deleting Operational Content

 If you use a single environment for both editing and execution, you do not need to export or import the Operational Content.
 You need only to publish the Operational Content to enable users to access the Operational Content.